|

 clearing.
 The wind prevented seeds from taking root in the

-clearing, but the forest was dark and mystical if not scary.
-The
+clearing, but the forest was dark and mystical just like a storybook

 razor sharp contrast between the clearing and the forest was